mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 * `cleanup_attachments`: Remove attachments along with statuses.
 Does not affect duplicate files and attachments without status.
 Enabling this will increase load to database when deleting statuses on larger instances.
 * `show_reactions`: Let favourites and emoji reactions be viewed through the API (default: `true`).
 * `password_reset_token_validity`: The time after which reset tokens aren't accepted anymore, in seconds (default: one day).
 * `local_bubble`: Array of domains representing instances closely related to yours.
-Used to populate the `bubble` timeline. e.g `["example.com"]`, (default: `[]`)
+Used to populate the `bubble` timeline. e.g. `["example.com"]`, (default: `[]`)
 * `languages`: List of Language Codes used by the instance.
 This is used to try and set a default language from the frontend.
 It will try and find the first match between the languages set here and the user's browser languages.
-It will default to the first language in this setting if there is no match.. (default `["en"]`)
+It will default to the first language in this setting if there is no match. (default `["en"]`)
-* `export_prometheus_metrics`: Enable prometheus metrics, served at `/api/v1/akkoma/metrics`, requiring the `admin:metrics` oauth scope.
+* `export_prometheus_metrics`: Enable Prometheus metrics, served at `/api/v1/akkoma/metrics`, requiring the `admin:metrics` OAuth scope.

 ## :database
 * `improved_hashtag_timeline`: Setting to force toggle / force disable improved hashtags timeline. `:enabled` forces hashtags to be fetched from `hashtags` table for hashtags timeline. `:disabled` forces object-embedded hashtags to be used (slower).
 Keep it `:auto` for automatic behaviour (it is auto-set to `:enabled` [unless overridden] when HashtagsTableMigrator completes).